/www/asatourscomau_679/public/wp-content/themes/asatours/single-tour.php

 We commence the tour with a short Welcome Meeting which will be followed by an orientation stroll through the city, along the Ljubljanica river, passing the triple bridge.
 Over the next four days, we return to other places in and around these districts, some introducing us to two millennia of art and history in this charming city, and others to the Jugendstil (Art Nouveau) world of Joze Plecnik, Ljubljana’s famous architect, who lived near our hotel.

-In the evening we enjoy a Welcome Diner at Georgie Bistro located not far from the hotel.
+In the evening we enjoy a Welcome Dinner at Georgie Bistro located not far from the hotel.
 Georgie Bistro is a premier culinary hotspot that offers a delightful and inventive dining experience, all within a warm and inviting ambiance.
 Under the leadership of esteemed chef Gregor Jelnikar, the talented team is dedicated to crafting exceptional and diverse dishes that draw inspiration from various global cuisines.
 (Overnight Ljubljana)

-Day 2: Friday 30 August, Ljubljana
+Day 2: Friday 4 September, Ljubljana

 • Ljubljana Castle